MUDAL/Self-driving-Toy-Car/README.md

 Basic toy car project for a young relative.

-Initially developed the firmware for an STM8S105 board (code worked) but the chip got destroyed due to some power issues.
+Initially developed the firmware for an STM8S105 board.
+The code worked but the chip got destroyed due to some power issues.
 I decided to use a TI TM4C123 as a replacement.
 I developed the code using the TivaWare library and everything worked well until the USB port got damaged.